budapestpy-workshops/workshops/05_data_cleaning_and_visualisation/README.md

 Get to know Bokeh better with a nifty visualisation of time series as the third dimension.
 We investigate the correlation between current health expenditure and the life expectancy at birth for every continent.

+**DataCleaning files** (Bertalan Rónai's part) :
+First, download Microsoft Power BI from the Microsoft store or from powerbi.com.
+Then check out the PowerPoint presentation, the source excel file and the Power BI file.